npm-wharf/shipwright/README.md

 #### For PRs and Builds On Non-LTS Versions of Node

 Dockyard won't do _anything_ at all.
 This is to avoid drawing out the build times on your CI server.
 You can change these behaviors with the `skip-prs` and `lts-only` flags, of course, but this is about default build behavior.

+### Caching Support

+Dockyard has three different caching support options you can use to populate Docker's `--cache-from` argument.

+In the event that any of these flags result in an error from the Docker CLI, Dockyard will fall back to making the command without the `--cache-from` argument.
+If your build is not getting faster, check your log output and make sure that the image it's trying to cache from actually exists in the target Docker repository.

+#### `cache-from-latest`

+This flag will append the `latest` tag to your current image and attempt to use that to populate Docker's `--cache-from` argument.

+#### `cache-from`

+This argument allows you to provide your own full specification to Dockyard that it will then pass through to Docker.

 ## `updateWith` - Instruction Files & PR Plugins
 The `updateWith` argument is way to plug in your own transformers after the fact to get dockyard to send a PR to another GitHub repository in order to update a single file.